iTwin/itwinjs-core/docs/learning/ECSqlReference/Views.md

 - The query has to return an ECInstanceId and an ECClassId column
 - All types of properties and computed expressions can be returned by view query if the class definition defines those properties and their types correctly.
 - Views can be applied only an ECEntityClass.
-- For relationship classes, a different custom attribute `ECDbMap.ForeignKeyBasedView` can be used instead, which will make the runtime go and check both sides for a navigation property which matches the relationship.
+- For relationship classes, a different custom attribute `ECDbMap.ForeignKeyBasedView` can be used instead, which will make the runtime check both sides for a navigation property matching the relationship.
 If one is found, a view for the relationship is automatically generated.
 - Any metadata like property category or kind of quantity is taken from the property definitions.
 Metadata that may come from the view query is overridden by these.

 Example of a schema using a view: